jedisct1/libsodium-doc/advanced/scalar_multiplication.md

-# X25519
+# Diffie-Hellman function

+Sodium provide an API to perform scalar multiplication of elliptic curve points.

-Sodium provides the X25519 function, that can be used as a low-level building block to build key exchange mechanisms.
+This can be used as a building block to construct key exchange mechanisms, or more generally to compute a public key from a secret key.

-On current libsodium versions, you generally want to use the `crypto_kx` API instead.
+On current libsodium versions, you generally want to use the `crypto_kx` API for key exchange instead.

 ## Usage